ozohaustinn/reit-value-signal/README.md

 ## Author

-Austin — MSc Finance | Built as a personal trading tool and portfolio project.
+Augustine Ozoemena — MSc Finance | Built as a personal trading tool and portfolio project.

-## License

-MIT